Musicals in Ahoy

 Musicals in Ahoy was a musical show that took place in 2002 in "Ahoy'" in Rotterdam, Netherlands.
 It was produced by Stage Entertainment/Joop van den Ende Theatreproductions.
 There were seven shows in a row, with 15.000 sold seats every night.
-It was a song and dance extravaganza supported by the Dutch Musical Ensemble.

 In 2004 they revived this concept with the show Musicals in Ahoy 2004, Musical meets Movie.
 A run of nine shows.
 In 2006 they revived this concept again.

 Also international stars like Vanessa Williams performed in the Musicals in Ahoy shows.